-The Perkins/Career Services program provides support to all students in the following areas: academic and career planning, tutoring, outreach to at-risk students, academic skills coaching, and resource referrals.
-Career Mentors are knowledgeable of Ozarka programs, policies, and procedures.
-While students are encouraged to meet regularly with their assigned advisors, Career Mentors are also available to advise students along their academic pathway and assist with admissions and registration processes.
+The Perkins/Career Services program provides support to all students, with a Perkins emphasis on Career and Technical Education students, in the following areas: academic and career planning, tutoring referral, targeted outreach to at-risk students, and resource referrals.
+Career Advisors are knowledgeable of Ozarka programs, policies, and procedures.
+While students are encouraged to meet regularly with their assigned advisors, Career Advisors are also available to advise students along their academic pathway and assist with admissions and registration processes.